The Quick Version

 • Will it build trust or trigger resistance?

-Building a Messaging Framework
+Building a Content Messaging Framework

 1. Define your messaging matrix